CSaratakij/MainBlog/content/projects/Doppelganger.md

 The way you decide to solve the implementation problem has a huge impact in the gameplay.

-That's why when game programmer implement something, not only we have to fulfill the requirement of the game but we also need to think of how system and player will react with each other.
+That's why when game programmer implement something, not only we have to fulfill the requirement of the game but we also need to think of how system and player will interact with each other.

 Some might say, it's a __game feels__.